Diptonil/raging-coffee/Multithreading/README.md

 - run(): Describe the activity of the thread.
 - getValue(): Make the thread return a certain value particular to its own execution.

+## Programs

+1. `ImplementingThreads.java`: We implement the Runnable interface to run a simple thread.
+This is the preferred standard.
+1. `InheritingThreads.java`: We inherit the Thread interface to run a simple thread.
+This *isn't* the preferred standard.
+1. `JoiningThreads.java`: We accomplish proper closure of the main thread by joining the other threads with it to signal their end. this allows the main method to end properly.
+1. `MultipleThreads.java`: We concurrently run multiple threads.
+1. `SuspendAndResumeThreads.java`: We include pause and resume functionality in threads the standard way (using wait() and notify()) instead of the depreciated ways.
+1. `SynchronizedMethodThreads.java`: We use a synchronized method to sync threads.
+1. `SynchronizedStatementThreads.java`: We use a synchronized keyword to sync threads.
+1. `ValueReturningThreads.java`: We use a thread to return a value on which other threads are dependent.
+1. `WaitingThreads.java`: We use the wait() function to achieve concurrent synchronization correctly.